MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-mobile-app-user-guide.md

   - D365CE
   - D365FS
 ---
-# Field Service Mobile Setup
+# Field Service Mobile Install and Setup

 The [!INCLUDE[pn_fieldservice_mobile_app_long](../includes/pn-fieldservice-mobile-app-long.md)] app gives field technicians the information they need to get to a customer location and complete work orders quickly.

- Before field technicians can use the [!INCLUDE[pn_fieldservice_mobile_app_short](../includes/pn-fieldservice-mobile-app-short.md)] app, a [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] administrator needs to install the Field Service Mobile configuration tool and related mobile project.
+Before technicians can use the [!INCLUDE[pn_fieldservice_mobile_app_short](../includes/pn-fieldservice-mobile-app-short.md)] app, a [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] administrator needs to install the Field Service Mobile configuration tool and related mobile project.

 To get fully up and running with Field Service Mobile, you'll need to:

-1. Install the core Field Service application
-2. Install the Field Service Mobile app
+1. Install the Field Service Mobile app
-3. Install the Woodford mobile configuration tool
+2. Install the Woodford mobile configuration tool
-4. Install and configure the mobile project template
+3. Install and configure the mobile project template

 In this article, we'll walk through each of these steps.
 See the following video for an additional walkthrough.